Mariculture: Algae

 Algaculture involves the farming of species of algae, including microalgae (such as phytoplankton) and macroalgae (such as seaweed).

 Uses of commercial and industrial algae cultivation include production of nutraceuticals such as omega-3 fatty acids (as algal oil) or natural food colorants and dyes, food, fertilizers, bioplastics, chemical feedstock (raw material), protein-rich animal/aquaculture feed, pharmaceuticals, and algal fuel, and can also be used as a means of pollution control and natural carbon sequestration.

 Mariculture of seaweeds can be conducted in the open ocean to regenerate decimated fish populations by providing both habitat and the basis of a trophic pyramid for marine life.
 Natural seaweed ecosystems can possibly be replicated in the open ocean by creating growth conditions.
 Von Hertzen, Gamble, and others propose that this practice could be considered to be permaculture and thereby constitute marine permaculture.
 The concept envisions using artificial upwelling and floating, submerged platforms as substrate to replicate natural seaweed ecosystems.
 Following the principles of permaculture, seaweeds and fish from marine permaculture arrays can be sustainably harvested with the potential of sequestering atmospheric carbon, should seaweeds sink below a depth of one kilometer.
 As of 2020, successful trials had taken place in Hawaii, the Philippines, Puerto Rico and Tasmania.
-The idea received substantial public attention, notably featuring as a key solution covered by Damon Gameau’s documentary 2040 and in the book Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.
+The idea received substantial public attention, notably featuring as a key solution covered by Damon Gameau's documentary 2040 and in the book Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.

 Shellfish

 Similarly to algae cultivation, shellfish can be farmed in multiple ways in both onshore and inshore mariculture: on ropes, in bags or cages, or directly on (or within) the bottom.
 Shellfish mariculture does not require feed or fertilizer inputs, nor insecticides or antibiotics, making shellfish mariculture a self-supporting system.
 Seed for shellfish cultivation is typically produced in commercial hatcheries, or by the farmers themselves.
-Among shellfish types raised by mariculture are shrimp, oysters (including artificial pearl cultivation), clams, mussels, abalone.
+Among the shellfish types raised by mariculture are shrimp, oysters (including artificial pearl cultivation), clams, mussels, and abalone.
 Shellfish can also be used in integrated multi-species cultivation techniques, where shellfish can utilize waste generated by higher trophic-level organisms.

 The Māori people of New Zealand retain traditions of farming shellfish.